Generalized Transport Characterizations for Short Oceanic Internal Waves in a Sea of Long Waves: Wave-Wave interactions in the scale separated limit

 \subsection{WKB approach}

-At this point we have a three wave Hamiltonian (\ref{ResultingHamiltonian}) with one large amplitude wave interacting with two smaller amplitude waves.
-Below we assume a nearly-resonant paradigm in which the two small amplitude waves have much smaller horizontal scales.
+At this point, we have a three-wave Hamiltonian (\ref{ResultingHamiltonian}) with one large-amplitude large horizontal scale wave interacting with two smaller amplitude smaller horizontal scale waves that have similar frequencies.
+Below we assume a nearly-resonant paradigm and perform algebraic manipulations that take into account the induced diffusion portion of the resonant manifold.